Jonesbilly1/m2x-ruby/README.md

 Scripts demonstrating usage of the M2X Ruby Client Library can be found in the [examples](/examples) directory.
 Each example leverages system environment variables to inject user specific information such as the M2X `API Key` or `Device ID`.
 Review the example you would like to try first to determine which environment variables are required (hint: search for `ENV.fetch` in the example).
 Then make sure to set the required environment variable(s) when running the script.

 For example, in order to run the [m2x-uptime](/examples/m2x-uptime.rb) script, you will need a `Device ID` and `API Key`.
-If you don't have any, access your M2X account, create a new [Device](https://m2x.att.com/devices), and copy the `Device ID` and `API Key` values.
+If you have yet to create an M2X Device, access your M2X account, create a new [Device](https://m2x.att.com/devices), and copy the `Device ID` and `API Key` values.
 The script will send your CPU load average to three different streams named `load_1m`, `load_5m` and `load_15`.
 In order to execute this script, run:

 ```bash
 API_KEY=<YOUR-API-KEY> DEVICE=<YOUR-DEVICE-ID> ruby ./m2x-uptime.rb